sciety/sciety/.adr/0007-deploy-libero-cluster.md

 ## Context

-Libero is the umbrella under which the PRC project is being developed.
+PRC needs to be deployed publicly from day 1.

-It helps to keep the Libero infrastructure isolated from the journal-specific eLife infrastructure.
+The [Libero infrastructure] is isolated from the journal-specific eLife infrastructure.

 ## Decision